google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/04_problem_framing/slides.md

 Patents: "We want to know how many patents exist across important domains such as self-driving cars and mobile advertising."
 Hiring: "We want to catch competitive engineers' resumes that resume screeners mistakenly missed or rejected."
-Tech support: "We need to reduce the load on Technical Support by increasing the usage of self-help articles."
+Tech support: "We need to reduce the load on technical support by increasing the usage of self-help articles."
 -->

 ---